clareliguori/clare-bot/README.md

 ### Set up the bot

 Create a GitHub user for your bot, like @clare-bot.
+Update the user's [notification settings](https://github.com/settings/notifications) to select all "Web" notifications instead of "Email", and to "Automatically watch repositories".

 Create a [personal access token](https://github.com/settings/tokens) for the bot user with the following scopes:

 * `repo` (Full control of private repositories)
 * `notifications` (Access notifications)